|

 synopsis of the types of properties you can receive credit for appraising.
 You must keep track of the actual hours you spend on each appraisal.

-Residential Single-Family/Drive-By or Desktop
+Residential Category: Residential Single-Family/with inspection Residential Single-Family/Drive-By or Desktop

 Residential Single-Family (Mega home – Greater than 5,000 SF)